Binita-tech/Face-Recognition-JS/README.md

 # Note

-- Please use a Full HD Camera to get the best results.Moreover the low quality camera will yield less accurate colours.
+- Please use a Full HD Camera to get the best results.MoreOver the low quality camera will yield less accurate results.